 What’s the cost of building a website?

 I’m a fan of the phrase ‘stay in your lane’.
 Focus on doing the stuff you do best, the stuff you’re a pro at.
-The other things, which might include building a website, is the kind of thing many people need to outsource.
+The other things, which might include building a website, are the kind of things many people need to outsource.